-Meal prepping has become very popular among the 9-5-ers of the world.
+Meal prepping (or prep) has become very popular among the 9-5-ers of the world.
 It makes life easier when you work full time to come home to an already prepared meal.
 However, meal prepping comes with a variety of benefits for us all, when done right.
-There is a method to the madness!
+Because, yes, there is a method to the madness!
 Let’s break down some of Simple Life’s tips to meal prep.

 First and foremost, when you plan your meals ahead of time, you will inevitably save money in a few different ways.
 I’m sure you’ve heard someone say, “never go to the grocery store hungry!”
 Well, the same goes for going to the grocery store without a list.
 Walking up and down the isles, trying to figure out what you want/need, sets your wallet up for failure.
 If you take 20 minutes and plan out your snacks and meals, you can go in with a plan and not overspend.